-This page is an attempt to keep our members, and any other visitors to this website, informed regarding our response to the issue, and how we have arrived at that response.
-We will update it when necessary, and it was last updated on Saturday 28th March.
+This page is intended to keep our members, and any other visitors to this website, informed regarding our response to the issue, and it was last updated on Saturday 6th June.

 Walking alternatives during the closedown

-For those members who are a couple, it seems quite likely that if one of you catches coronavirus, your partner will catch it as well.
-Couples are therefore well placed to simply go on walks together, but not in company with other couples, as often as they please.
+For those members who are a couple, it seems quite likely that if one of you catches Corona Virus, your partner will catch it as well.
+Couples are therefore well placed to simply go on walks together, as often as they please.

-Once you've found your walking partner, you will next need a supply of walks to go on together, and we have a few suggestions to offer.
+Whether you're going to walk on your own or with someone else, you will need a supply of walks to go on together, and we have a few suggestions to offer.
 First, you could simply try to find your own way round the walk which was advertised for any date, as if the close down hadn't happened, but this would not be a good idea if several couples turned up at the same time, which would then defeat the idea of social distancing.